RoboticsBySaira/Saira-Project-Portfolio-/README.md

 # AI and Robotics Mini Projects
 By Saira Ali

-This repository contains Python projects demonstrating interactive programming,logic-driven decisions, and basic AI concepts.
+This repository contains Python projects demonstrating interactive programming, logic-driven decisions, and basic AI concepts.
 These projects provide hands-on experience in AI and Robotics.

 ## Projects